Boosting body confidence one chest at a time

 It is not known exactly how these conditions occur, but it is thought to be due to the cartilage (the smooth, flexible tissue in between bones) of the ribcage overgrowing.
 These conditions may not be obvious in childhood and present themselves mostly during the growth spurts of adolescence.

 They occur more often in boys than girls and are relatively rare disorders affecting about 1 in every 1,000 children for funnel chest and 1 in every 1,500 for pigeon chest.
 As these conditions appear to run in families, there may be a genetic link.

 As the ribcage is more rigid than normal for both conditions, they can result in difficulty breathing, chest pain and an irregular heartbeat – particularly on physical exertion.
 However, the main impact is psychological.

 Due to the chest’s appearance, the conditions can cause significant embarrassment for children, resulting in low self-esteem and clinical depression.
 They often exclude themselves from social and sporting activities, particularly those that require them to expose their chests such as swimming.

 Correcting deformities with minimally invasive techniques

-Pectus carinatum can be treated with a chest brace which applies pressure to the front and back of the ribs to gradually move the breastbone back to where it should be.
-The patient wears the brace for anything between a couple of months up to a few years depending on a few variables and the severity of the deformity.
-Ideally, the brace should be worn as many hours a day as possible, but it could be removed for showering or sporting activities.
+Pigeon chest can be treated with a chest brace which applies pressure to the front and back of the ribs to gradually move the breastbone back to where it should be.
+The patient wears the brace for anything between a couple of months up to few years depending on a few variables and the severity of the deformity; ideally the brace should be worn as many hours a day as possible, but it could be removed for showering or sporting activities.

 “The Nuss procedure is very quick, taking around 45 minutes, and the patient can leave hospital within two to three days.
 Due to the positioning of the bars, the patient will need to reduce their physical activities until they are removed and there is pain experienced to start.
 However, we have an excellent pain management team to support them and the visual results are pretty instant.”